 Maps & reports

 The wealth of data that your BirdTrack records provide gives us various insights into bird distributions and movements throughout Britain and Ireland.
-Reports have been grouped as described below; click on the heading to view the reports (or use the main menu options directly).
+The graphs can be found on the 'Explore data' page on BirdTrack.

 The information presented in Maps & Reports is liable to change, as observers can amend their records at any time.
 In addition, although we believe all data are entered by observers in good faith, County Bird Recorders, Bird Club records committees and the BirdTrack Organiser do check and validate the records on a continual basis, and correct any errors that are identified.
 This process takes time and may cause subsequent changes to the information displayed in Maps & Reports on a particular day.

 All the Maps & Reports pages are subject to copyright so please email copyright [at] bto.org to request permission if you wish to reproduce any of the graphs, maps or tables.

 We encourage the use of BirdTrack raw data for research, conservation and educational purposes and will often be able to supply more detailed and complete information than is available on the website on request.